 Which one is better?

 It’s a matter of choice to pick between a flat white and a macchiato.
 It would be wrong to raise one over the other.
-After all, every coffee lover has his or her tastes.
+After all, every coffee lover has their tastes.
 However, each of these drinks has its own time and place.

-For those who are now joining the espresso world, a flat white would be a great option.
+A flat white would be a great option for those who are now joining the espresso world.
 It’s a softer, milkier treat than a macchiato.

-For people who want a rich hint of concentrated coffee, muted only by a tiny amount of milk and foam, the macchiato is your best bet.
+The macchiato is your best bet for people who want a rich hint of concentrated coffee, muted only by a tiny amount of milk and foam.

 I like macchiato the most when I need a nice afternoon pick-me-up.
 Some days, I want a flat white because I choose to take responsibility—we can’t have a luxuriously smooth latte all the time.